 Can you imagine that?

-This B.I.G.
-Academy training in end-of-life planning is part of that vision.
-If this idea lights your fire, and you want to make a contribution in this way to the world, then welcome, you are in the right place!
+This Before I Go Academy training in end-of-life planning is part of that vision.
+If this idea lights your fire, you want to make a contribution in this way to the world, and have yourself, your family and others benefit from making good end-of-life plans, then welcome, you are in the right place!

 Who am I?

 Jane Duncan Rogers, founder of Before I Go Solutions and the B.I.G.
-Academy, and head coach.
+Academy.

 When my husband Philip died, I never for one moment imagined I would end up first of all being grateful for both his life, but then also for his death.
 It sounds weird, that, but due to how things have unfolded, he is still making a big impact in the world, through me, and through this not-for-profit organisation.
 Mind you, I never for once thought I would end up working in this field!

-I had been an award winning counselor and coach for over 25 years, having originally trained with the famous Louise L. Hay, working in the personal growth field in many different aspects.
+I had been an award winning counselor and coach for over 25 years, having originally trained personally with the famous Louise L. Hay in 1990, working in the personal growth field in many different aspects.
 I'd published books and tapes (well before the internet) and was helping small business owners to reach their full potential when Philip died.